 Additional information regarding community contributions can be found on the HQPL website at http://hunterquarries.com.au/community/.

 9.3 Complaints

-No complaints have been received at Karuah Quarry from 2012 to 2016, with one complaint related to noise received in 2017.
+No complaints have been received at Karuah Quarry from 2012 to 2016, with one complaint related to noise and one related to dust received in 2017 and 2018 respectively.